stevencharleshuang/last-dream-iii/README.md

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

 ## Change Log

  Use this section to document what changes were made and the reasoning behind those changes.

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier